Letter to Emperor (Kouznetsov)

 inet Secretariat, Government of Japan

-The same month, at Mainichi, some sparse data appeared at http://mainichi.jp/select/shakai/ those data were used to make the double-trace fit plotted in figure at the top.
-That fit shows the $\Lambda$-shaped general trend of the contamination.
-After few months, the data used to plot that map had disappeared at their original site; but the detailed map appeared, that confirmes the $\Lambda$-shaped, double-trace general trend appeared (next figure).
-Then, even more detailed map became available at http://www.nnistar.com/gmap/fukushima.html
+The same month, at Mainichi, the some sparse data appeared at http://mainichi.jp/select/shakai/ those data were used to make the double-trace fit plotted in figure at the top.
+For year 2012, the content of that page changed, the date are no nore available at the original site.
+But in the same year, since 2011 June, the detailed map became available at http://www.nnistar.com/gmap/fukushima.html confirming the double-trce fit.

 http://www.panorientnews.com/en/news.php?k=900 Japanese Government Asked for Action on Fukushima Nuclear Disaster.
 Monday, April 4, 2011.
 Tokyo - (PanOrient News) Members of Japanese civil society submitted today demands to the Japanese government asking for swift action in its response to the Fukushima Daiichi nuclear earthquake disaster...
 3. To increase the number of radiation monitoring locations,,,